marklogic/marklogic-spark-connector/docs/writing.md

 special support for rows with a schema matching that of [Spark's binaryFile data source](https://spark.apache.org/docs/latest/sql-data-sources-binaryFile.html).
 If the incoming rows adhere to the `binaryFile` schema, the connector will not serialize the row into JSON.
 Instead, the connector will use the `path` column value as an initial URI for the document and the `content` column value as the document contents.

-The URI can then be adjusted as described in the "Controlling documents URIs" section below.
+The URI can then be further adjusted as described in the "Controlling document URIs" The URI can then be adjusted as described in the "Controlling documents URIs" section below.

+This feature allows for ingesting files of any type.
+The MarkLogic REST API will [determine the document type](https://docs.marklogic.com/guide/rest-dev/intro#id_53367) based on the URI extension, if MarkLogic recognizes it.
+If MarkLogic does not recognize the extension, and you wish to force a document type on each of the documents, you can set the `spark.marklogic.write.files.documentType` option to one of `XML`, `JSON`, or `TEXT`.

 ### Controlling document content